EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 ###### Collusion in the Delta_SEL
-A single user by herself can hold the two different views: sel_locked and bel_locked:
+A single user by herself can hold the two different views, sel_locked and bel_locked:
 - a user could retrieve the resources at initial time, when she is not authorized, getting and storing at her side resources’ bel_locked views;
 - if the user acquires the sel_locked view on a resource $r$ (the user is released $\phi (r)$ to make accessible to her another resource $r'$) she can enjoy the open view on $r$.